Modern data architecture as a strategic lever in the competitive landscape

 - Establishing policy authoring and design standards that deliver high-performing design standards and implementations for data lakes and data warehouses

-- Launching a data security and privacy program that incorporates the appropriate data backup and recovery testing strategies, methodologies and testing models
+- Launching a data security and privacy programme that incorporates the appropriate data backup and recovery testing strategies, methodologies and testing models

 - Designing a master data management strategy that will carry your organisation well into the future